TheGreengo/ReactTut/README.md

     - and subheadings
     - the sidebar should have a little dropdown for the current lesson
     - with hyperlinks that scroll down to the subheading/image of choice

+# Plan for back end
+- setup database
+    - make schemas for all the stuff
+        - figure out how we're storing the info for the lessons
+    - run whatever the migration command thing is
+- create APIs for CRUD with the data
+    - make a little crappy UI for displaying these
+    - make a little crappy UI for submitting these
+    - figure out how we're encoding this (in the url or body)

+# Connection plan
+- make it so that Django app serves the React app
+- work in http requests when retrieving info into the UI components
+- start adding the CUD out of the CRUD functionality in the front end